kris-panko/flatdash/README.md

 - Weather will render with temperature, conditions, and corresponding weather icon.
 - If field is not filled out, an error will display.

 To-Do List
 - Add items to a to-do list.
+- To-Do list items can be reordered by drag and drop.
 - Delete to-do list items.
 - Items will persist until manually deleted.